- Off-Migration Guide: Decrypt all Boxcryptor encrypted files

 - Restart your Mac

-No, the new Boxcryptor for macOS version now includes the full functionality for fast, smooth and secure synchronization of your files and folders.
-The new Boxcryptor for macOS version is all you require installed on your Mac to work with encrypted files in Dropbox, OneDrive, Google Drive or any other supported cloud provider.
-When using the new Boxcryptor for macOS, you can remove your cloud provider’s client from your Mac.
+In addition, Boxcryptor for macOS v3.x is all you require installed on your Mac to work with encrypted files in Dropbox, OneDrive, Google Drive or any other supported cloud provider.
+You can now remove your cloud provider’s client from your Mac.

 Due to technical reasons, the following file types cannot be stored in Boxcryptor: